flaviostutz/reco-app/README.md

   * Select menu Build -> Make Project and check if everything is right

-* Run Recco on Android device
+* Run Reco on Android device

   * Connect Android device to your notebook's USB port